 I’ve had my eye on Danner’s popular Mountain Light boot for a few years now, and this Winter I decided to give them a try.
 For the past two seasons, I’ve been wearing L.L.
 Bean boots and was growing tired of their clunky feel.

-Traction Problems During the Break-In Period
+Traction Problems During the Break-In Period (and later)

 I actually fell on the sidewalk twice within a week of that big snowfall.
 In the following weeks, I caught myself numerous times, narrowly avoiding embarrassment or injury.